rmeloamaro/docs/docs/administration/configuration/database/oracle.md

 ```

 :::tip
-The config properties above are case sensitive.
+The config properties above are case sensitive and an example.
+Adjust accordingly for your installation.
 :::